Rosuav/shed/Kytheon.md

 * PostgreSQL - dump/reload to deploy on 9.6
 * MySQL, but avoid it for anything crucial (eg email accounts)
 * Pure-FTPD maybe (can I push everyone to SCP?)

+Creating a mail user:
+* Run `userdbpw` to encrypt the password (or use some other crypt() eg Pike's)
+* insert into users values ('address@domain.example', 'shortname', 'password');
+* mkdir /var/mail/virtual/shortname
+* chown 111:118 /var/mail/virtual/shortname
+* TODO: Switch to better encryption eg bcrypt